 TIME: We recommend planning at least 3 hours for your visit.
 Guided tours are usually 45-60 minutes.
-If your visit is self-guided, or you have time before or after your tour, you may have lunch at a designated picnic area, and explore the grounds on your own.
-Suggestions for student engagement are available on pages 10 & 12 of this resource packet.
+If your visit is self-guided, or you have time before or after your tour, you may have lunch at a designated picnic area and explore the grounds on your own.

 MATERIALS: You may choose to bring pencils and sketchbooks or notebooks for students to draw and write during the self-guided portion of your visit.
-Suggestions for student engagement are available on pages 10 & 12 of this resource packet.
+Check out our teacher resources, the digital guide on Bloomberg Connects, and the tips and techniques for onsite engagement document for more inspiration.

-MAP: Access an up-to-date map of Storm King under the heading "Grounds and Accessibility" on our "Visit" webpage, or pick up a map when you arrive at Storm King.
+MAP: Access an up-to-date map of Storm King under the heading "Visitor Map" on our "Visit" webpage, or pick up a map when you arrive at the Art Center.
+The digital guide on Bloomberg Connects features a live map.